JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 -- Clear, which deletes all annotations on the slice.

-Locked ROIs cannot be deleted by the Eraser tool, or by Clear.
+-- Locked ROIs cannot be deleted by the Eraser tool, or by Clear.

-Minor changes:
+UI:

 -- New Icons for import/export